jankrause/wtd-2016/Merging.md

 |OBJECT             | The elements of the array
 |SOURCE             | The array on which this operation is invoked.
 |ATTRIBUTE          | hasAttributes("OBJECT")
 |ALGORITHM          | Convert each array-element to a String (starting with index 0) and concat them.
-If the optional parameter separator is set, put itâs value in between two concatenated strings.
+If the optional parameter separator is set, put it's value in between two concatenated strings.
 |RULE               | Not required
 |DESTINATION        | The result
 |LIMIT              | Not required